The Basic Workflow

 description:

-"This project can be use as a starting point for developing your new Ethereum SubQuery project",
+"This project can be used as a starting point for developing your new Ethereum SubQuery project",

 runner: {